 3. Opinion Questions

 A survey consists of 50% to 80% of opinion questions, and it comes in a lot of variety.
-You can answer them in any way you want without worrying as they are only asked to know your opinions about certain questions that market research companies wish to know.
+You can answer them in any way you want as they are only targeted to know your opinions about specific topics.

 Opinion questions are usually grouped together and often involve scales of some sort.
 These questions come with options like strongly agree, agree, neither agree nor disagree, disagree, strongly disagree & no opinion.
 Other similar options are very good, good, average, poor, very poor, and no opinion.

 4. Security Questions